AlgoSetup/midterm2025/README.md

 ## Mideterm Details

 1. You must schedule time to take the interview in person or virtually via Microsoft Teams.
+Link to schedule is in Brightspace.
 1. Questions 1-4 will be chosen at random at the start of the interview, or you may elect to select the hardest question #5.
 1. You will accept an assignment repository with the question and open it in a Codespace.
 1. You will work with your instructor through the problem by sharing your codepase with the Liveshare extension.
 We will walk through how to set it up.